creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-01-23-OSS-Net_MemoryEfficientHighResolutionSemanticSegmentationof3DMedicalData.md

 4. subdivision of the active voxels
 5. Repeat step 2 to 4 until final resolution is reached

-For OSS-Net, the authors also use the low resolution segmentation map as an initial state, which results in a faster inference.
+For OSS-Net, the authors also use the low resolution segmentation map as an initial state, which replaces the first evaluation step.
+This results enables a faster inference because less  locations have to be queried to reach the desired resolution.